psychemedia/island-storynotes/tale_borthwood_deer_elder.md

 The hill still called the Queen's Bower derives its name from the circumstance of Isabella de Fortibus, the lady of the Isle of Wight in the reign of Edward the First, having there erected her hunting-pavilion.
 This lady, so celebrated in the local history of the island, was sometimes styled the Queen of the Isle of Wight; and, indeed, though feudally subject to the Crown of England, her authority within her own dominions was quite despotic, and she lived in her castle of Carisbrook in a magnificence and state worthy of royalty.

 A very curious account of a hunting of this lady, or Queen of the Isle of Wight, in Borthwood forest, is preserved in an ancient manuscript `[Ancient MS. Brit.
 Mus.
 Harl.
 MSS.
 2252, 44.
 Wart.
 Eng.
 Poet. vol. i. p.
 198.]` in the British Museum.
 It appears that a certain knight visited her court in disguise; and Isabella, wishing to satisfy her doubts as to whether he was come of noble blood or not, without committing a breach of ancient hospitality by asking him questions, proposes a grand hunting-match, that he might prove his noble breeding by his skill in the chase.
-The manuscript is as follows : —
+The manuscript is as follows: —

-" On the morrow, whan yt was day,
+"On the morrow, whan yt was day,
 To her men she gan to say,
-' To-morrow, whan it is daylight,
+'To-morrow, whan it is daylight,
 Lok ye be all redy dight,
 With your houndis more and lesse
 In forrest to take my gresse, `[Gresse — game.]`